 Over her career Karin Blaine has earned a reputation as a dynamic live entertainer dedicated to connecting with her audience heart and soul.
 An accomplished guitar picker, Blaine has studied the Piedmont Finger Style (exemplified by the guitar playing of the Reverend Gary Davis) with the greats – Jorma Kaukonen, Ernie Hawkins and Roy Bookbinder.

-Her music has been heard on radio stations KPLU, KBCS, KUOW, KSER, KPTZ, WUMB/Boston and KWPA and can be purchased on iTunes, CDBaby and Amazon.
+Her music has been heard on radio stations KPLU, KBCS, KUOW, KSER, KPTZ, WUMB/Boston and KWPA and can be purchased on the iTunes App and at CDBaby, Amazon and Bandcamp.